 (I actually like this year's Sony HX90 even more, which is still a great price!)

 Also in this price range are the Nikon Coolpix A900 and the Canon PowerShot SX730.
 They are very similar in ability and price.
 Both can shoot in specific scene modes, with presets already configured for that situation.
 They both have video capabilities, wi-fi connectivity, and image stabilization as well.

 Each camera here has some slight advantages over the other: the Canon can shoot better quality video, has a slightly longer zoom, and has Near Field Communication (which lets Android phones instantly connect to your camera).
 The Nikon has a better focusing system and macro abilities (you can focus on items just a cm away from the camera), as well as a better screen to see your pictures.
 But these are very small differences that the average user won’t even notice.

 BEST LOW-END COMPACT CAMERAS

 The under two hundred dollar range is tough: you’re not going to find a camera that cheap that can do everything well.
+Cameras in the under $200 range will struggle to take sharp pictures in low light.
 If you cannot simply wait and save for one of the nicer cameras above, then these are my recommendations.

-For less than $200, try the Nikon Coolpix S6800 ($139 on Amazon), the Sony DSC WX220 ($149 on Amazon), or the Canon PowerShot ELPH 340 HS ($149 on Amazon).
+For less than $200, try the Nikon Coolpix S6800, the Sony DSC WX220, or the Canon PowerShot ELPH 340 HS.
 All three cameras have very similar specifications, and are a toss up when compared against each other.
-The most important thing these cameras have is the CMOS sensor, which will help in low-light situations inside your house, but you’re still at the mercy of the size of that sensor and a slow shutter.
+The most important thing these cameras have is the CMOS sensor, which will help in low-light situations inside your house, but you’re still at the mercy of the size of that sensor and a slow shutter speed.
 They also all have some form of image stabilization, wi-fi capabilities, and plenty of megapixels.